 Retaining a South Carolina Personal Injury Lawyer

 If your loved one was killed as the result of someone else’s wrongdoing, you need a skilled, yet compassionate, wrongful death attorney in South Carolina.
-At the Elrod Pope Law Firm, our attorneys have years of experience handling wrongful death claims while remaining sensitive to each family’s emotional loss.
+At the Elrod Pope Accident & Injury Attorneys, our attorneys have years of experience handling wrongful death claims while remaining sensitive to each family’s emotional loss.
 Please contact our office to schedule a consultation and let us get you compensation for your loved one’s untimely death.